Traditional Plant-Based Cooking

 1. Nutritional information: This is provided for guidance only and is not intended to be an exact analysis as ingredients can vary.

 2. Cauliflower Steaks: The core of the cauliflower helps to hold the steak together, so it's important not to cut it off.
-If you're new to making cauliflower steaks, don't worry if the first one or two don't turn out perfect - it takes a bit of practice to get the slices just right.
+If you're new to making cauliflower steaks, don't worry if the first one or two don't turn out perfect as it takes a bit of practice to get the slices just right.
 Any pieces that break off can be saved for another recipe or simply roasted and used the same way the steaks are, the flavour will still be the same!
 For a useful video that demonstrates how to easily cut a cauliflower steak have a look at this quick one on YouTube.

 4. Vegan Bacon Substitute: If you prefer, you can replace the vegan bacon with smoked tofu or tempeh bacon, or beans, such as pinto or azuki.
 If you use beans, consider adding some smoked paprika to give the dish a smoky flavor.
 We used All Day Bcn Vdeli Rashers, which are plant-based and gluten-free, which we sourced for half price at our local wholefood shop!